DarthPhonsus/seadbois/README.md

 * Any disputes or complaints about rules, punishments, or conduct should be brought up to admins via the help page or via private message
 * Disputes should be substantiated by screenshots, chatlogs, game logs, and/or any other relevant evidence

+# VIII.
+Payment

+* Prize Money will be paid out either on PayPal, Steam Credits, or Meet Up ONLY
+* If PayPal, the captain of the winning team will be asked to send his or his teams PayPal Accounts to the admins.
+All prize money will be sent to the team’s respective accounts within a week.
+* If Steam Credits, the captain of the winning team will be asked to send his Steam ID or his team's steam IDs to the admins.
+All steam credits will be gifted to the team’s respective accounts within a week.
+* Meet ups are only available if you’re from the Philippines and only in Quezon City or Makati City.
+Team captains of the winning teams will be in charge of communicating with admins to discuss place and time of meetups.
+All meetups will be done within three weeks of the tourney.
+(Just in case for scheduling conflicts)